-A good many famous names got their starts walking the beat
+Many famous people got their starts walking the beat

 People from all walks of life work in law enforcement.
 Even some celebrities hear the calling to walk the thin blue line, and there have been plenty of famous people who were or are police officers.
 Some got their start walking a beat, but other celebrity cops made it a point to give back after they made it big.

-So dedicated to the law enforcement profession is he that O'Neal has completed at least two police academies in two different states.
-The big guy has also been named an honorary deputy U.S. Marshal.
+O'Neal has completed two police academies in two different states and also has been named an honorary deputy U.S. Marshal.

-David Zayas took the opposite approach.
-He was a cop first with the NYPD—for 15 years—then he went into acting, appearing in numerous television shows including "Gotham," "Oz," and "Dexter."
+Zayas took the opposite approach of Estrada.
+He was a cop first with the New York Police Department for 15 years before he went into acting, appearing in numerous television shows, including "Gotham," "Oz," and "Dexter."
 He began attending acting school while he was still on the streets, and he's said that he enjoyed the midnight shift because it allowed him some down time to run his lines.

 When he broke into acting, one of Zayas' first roles was as a police officer.

-Before he was able to get his hands on his "Two Tickets to Paradise," this rock and roll icon of the 1970s and 1980s worked with the boys in blue as a member of New York's finest.
-Before changing his name to help his rock career along, Officer Edward Mahoney followed in the footsteps of his father and brother and served as a police officer with the famed NYPD.
+Before he was able to get his hands on "Two Tickets to Paradise," this rock and roll icon of the 1970s and 1980s worked with the boys in blue as a member of New York's finest.
+Before changing his name to help his rock career, Edward Mahoney followed in the footsteps of his father and brother and served as a police officer with the NYPD.

-Not to be outdone by his rock star relative, Eddie Money's older brother Dan did 20 years with the New York Police Department before he retired and became a best-selling author.
+Not to be outdone by his rock star relative, Eddie Money's older brother Dan did 20 years with the NYPD before he retired and became a best-selling author.
 He's since penned several books, including "Detective First Grade" and "The Protectors."
 He even served as Yoko Ono's security chief for some extra cash while he was working as a cop.

-This former Damn Yankee, outspoken political activist, and rock and roll legend is said to also serve as a reserve deputy constable in Texas.
+The former Amboy Duke and Damn Yankee, outspoken political activist, and rock and roll legend has been a reserve deputy with the Lake County Sheriff Department in Michigan since the early 1980s.
 Long an advocate for gun rights, Nugent has done work to support DARE programs and other law enforcement-friendly endeavors.
 It seems that he'd also like a chance to get some criminals in a "Stranglehold."

-That's right, Steven Seagal.
-Or, more accurately, Deputy Steven Seagal of the Jefferson Parrish Sheriff's Office in Louisiana.
-This movie star and martial arts expert has been working with the Jefferson Parish Sheriff since the 1980s.
+This movie star and martial arts expert has been working with the Jefferson Parish Sheriff Department since the 1980s.
 He even appeared in a reality show that chronicled his crime fighting in the short-lived television series, "Steven Seagal: Lawman."

 The King of Rock and Roll was a famous fan of law enforcement.
 He collected badges and police equipment and was an avid admirer of the police, particularly federal special agents.
 Elvis met with President Richard Nixon in 1970, professing a disdain for the hippie drug culture.
 President Nixon made him an honorary drug enforcement agent.

-Ironically, Elvis died of a prescription drug overdose just seven years later.
+Ironically, Presley died of a prescription drug overdose just seven years later.

 You would recognize Farina from any of his 74 acting credits, including appearances in "Saving Private Ryan," "Get Shorty," "Out of Sight," and "Midnight Run."
 You probably saw him on episodes of "Law and Order" and "Miami Vice" as well.